 To submit your mileage claim, there are certain records you must log in your mileage logbook and certain receipts.
 First, you need to make sure you have all the trips in your logbook with the proper date, distance, reason for the trip, and start and end address written down.

 If you have been using public transport for business purposes, you can also claim mileage for your trips.
 Make sure to keep all receipts and tickets any time you take the train, bus, metro, etc. for your work-related trips.

 Self-employed individuals should multiply the number of miles driven for business by the standard HMRC rate and make a mileage claim based on the total.
 If you don't use flat rates, you'll need to make a claim based on the total cost of the car's purchase and operation, such as fuel and insurance.
 Read more about claiming mileage as self-employed.

 What is the easiest way to claim mileage in the UK?

 We get it, it may seem a bit tricky to figure out all the Dos and Don'ts about mileage claims in the UK.
 The easiest thing you can do is make sure that you have all the right records and information, to begin with.
-Consult with HMRC's website for the exact rules depending on your situation and take a look at our guide to mileage reimbursement and claims in the UK.
+Consult with HMRC's website for the exact rules depending on your situation and take a look at our guide to HMRC mileage rates and mileage caim in the UK.